alyu201/Reactalk/.github/pull_request_template.md

 ## Screenshots

-Please include any screenshots or media that illustrates the changes made if application.
+Please include any screenshots or media that illustrates the changes made if applicable.
 Else, this may be left out.

 ## Errors / risks